Driving employee performance using HR analytics

 Retention

-An organization cannot ensure its workforce will be with the company for the long term.
+An organization cannot ensure its workforce will be with the company long-term.
 Retention is one of the top priorities for most companies today, especially with the Great Resignation around.

 HR analytics helps point out issues such as low compensation or poor management before they spiral out of hand.
 This allows HR leaders to find acceptable solutions or make adjustments even before the problems occur.